![]() |

 the flexPTP does not defined a valid profile.
 It is expected that this function gets called multiple times.
 On subsequent calls, the function first informs the network that we are leaving the IGMP-group of the profile we abandon and closes connection associated with the profile we are leaving.
 Then, it takes on the new profile, opens the new connection and joins the new IGMP-groups.
 Joining and leaving of the IGMP-groups is performed by invoking the ptp_nsd_igmp_join_leave()

 call.
-The function must only fetch the PTP message class from the message passed to determine through which connection it has to be sent.void ptp_nsd_igmp_join_leave(bool join)
+The function must only fetch the PTP message class from the message passed to determine through which connection it has to be sent.
+The outbound messages are identified by unique IDs (UIDs).
+The message UID must be used to identify messages upon feeding back transmit timestamps using the ptp_transmit_timestamp_cb()

 : The flexPTP engine might intend to inform the network about the joining or leaving of the IGMP-group associated with the operating profile (for example upon link recovery).
 Besides, ptp_nsd_init()